heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The code above fetches the current user's profile and checks the metadata which is assumed to be JSON encoded with `"{level: 12}"` in it.
 If a user's level is too low an error is thrown to prevent the Friend Add message from being passed onwards in the server pipeline.

 !!!
 Note
-    You must remember to pass onwards the payload to the rest of the message pipeline.
+    You must remember to return the payload at the end of your function in the same structure as you received it.
 See `"return payload"` highlighted in the code above.

 ### register_after